-The adoption of the amendments to existing standards does not have any significant effect on the results and financial position of the group.
+The adoption of the amendments to existing standards and improvements does not have any significant effect on the results and financial position of the group.

-(c) New standard, amendments to existing standards, improvements and interpretation that are not yet effective
+(c) New standard, amendments to existing standards and interpretation that are not yet effective

-The following new standard, amendments to existing standards, improvements and interpretation have been published that are not mandatory for 31st March 2022 reporting periods and have not been early adopted by the group:
+The following new standard, amendments to existing standards and interpretation have been published that are not mandatory for 31st March 2023 reporting periods and have not been early adopted by the group:

-HKFRS 17 Insurance Contracts (2) HKFRS 17 (Amendments) Amendments to HKFRS 17 (2) HKFRS 10 and HKAS 28 Sale or Contribution of Assets between an (Amendments) Investor and its Associate or Joint Venture (3) HKAS 1 (Amendments) Classification of Liabilities as Current or Non- current (2) HKAS 8 (Amendments) Definition of Accounting Estimates (2) HKAS 12 (Amendments) Deferred Tax related to Assets and Liabilities arising from a Single Transaction (2) HKAS 1 and HKFRS Practice Disclosure of Accounting Policies (2) Statements 2 (Amendments) HKFRS 3, HKAS 16 and HKAS 37 (Amendments) Narrow-scope amendments (1) Annual Improvements Annual Improvements to HKFRSs 2018-2020 Cycle (1) Accounting Guideline 5 (Revised) Merger Accounting for Common Control Combinations (1) Hong Kong Interpretation 5 (2020) Presentation of Financial Statements - Classification by the Borrower of a Term Loan that Contains a Repayment on Demand Clause (2)
+HKFRS 17 Insurance Contracts (1) HKAS 8 (Amendments) Definition of Accounting Estimates (1) HKAS 12 (Amendments) Deferred Tax related to Assets and Liabilities arising from a Single Transaction (1) HKAS 1 and HKFRS Practice Disclosure of Accounting Policies (1) Statements 2 (Amendments) HKAS 1 (Amendments) Classification of Liabilities as Current or Non- current (2) HKAS 1 (Amendments) Non-current Liabilities with Covenants (2) HKFRS 16 (Amendments) Lease Liability in a Sale and Leaseback(2) Hong Kong Interpretation 5 Presentation of Financial Statements - (2020) Classification by the Borrower of a Term Loan that Contains a Repayment on Demand Clause (2) HKFRS 10 and HKAS 28 Sale or Contribution of Assets between an (Amendments) Investor and its Associate or Joint Venture(3)

-$^{(1)}$ Effective for accounting periods beginning on or after 1st January 2022
+(1) Effective for accounting periods beginning on or after 1st January 2023

-The group has already commenced an assessment of the impact of these new standard, amendments to existing standards, improvements and interpretation and does not expect that they would have any significant impact on its results of operations and financial position.
+The group has already commenced an assessment of the impact of these new standard, amendments to existing standards and interpretation and does not expect that they would have any significant impact on its results of operations and financial position.

-$^{(2)}$ Effective for accounting periods beginning on or after 1st January 2023
+&lt;sup>(2) Effective for accounting periods beginning on or after 1st January 2024